sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 One important piece of information that needs to be surfaced to users is the answer to the question `is my insight still processing?`, this can be determined my examining the Backfill records for all of the series contained in an insight.
 When all backfills have reached a terminal state the processing is complete.

-`When will my insight finishing processing?` is a non-trivial question to answer because the processing of a series may be paused for an indefinite amount of time if a new insight with a higher priority is created.
+`When will my insight finish processing?` is a non-trivial question to answer because the processing of a series may be paused for an indefinite amount of time if a new insight with a higher priority is created.

 ### (2) The _insight enqueuer_ (indexed recorder) detects existing insights that need new data